Why we conduct residents' surveys

 - Residents’ Survey Report – November 2018 (First round)

-For previous survey results please contact email@example.com.
+For previous survey results or if you have any other queries, please contact firstname.lastname@example.org.

 The Local Government Association carries out national resident satisfaction surveys.
 Please click the link below to find out more information.